mkm29/firecorn/README.md

 ```

 Then in your local browser, visit `http://localhost:8089/`, create a new Test, specify the number of users and spawn rate and set the Host to `http://localhost:8080`.
 For true load testing you need to change `wait_time` (in `locustfile.py`) to either `between(0.0, 0.0)` or `constant(0)`.

+You can stop a test whenever you want, and `Locust` automatically creates great charts for you, which can easily be downloaded (as well as raw numbers).
+The module also provides us with a way to run load testing via the command line interface.
+This allows us to easily implement an automated load testing flow.
+Simply add the no-web parameters when running locust.
+You have to also include the host, number of clients, and hatch rate.
+See [docs](https://docs.locust.io/en/stable/) for more info.

+(_Note_: `CreateComment` will constantly fail...)